ObolNetwork/obol-docs/docs/cf/docs.md

 # Documentation standards

 This section outlines the formatting standards presented within this documentation.
-In order to maintain continuity and quality, all pull requests must best conform to the specifics below.
+In order to maintain continuity and quality, all pull requests must conform to the specifics below.

 ## Content types